copious-world/copious-registry/README.md

 **parameters**

-* ref_big_list - an array or iterable that will be used to store all the objects available to applications of this class.
+* `ref_big_list` - an array or iterable that will be used to store all the objects available to applications of this class.
-* ref_big_list_by -- a map of sort type to lists; this class will create the application storage type for these lists and place objects in these according to sorts determined by the application or defaults.
+* `ref_big_list_by` -- a map of sort types to lists; this class will create the application storage type for these lists and place objects in these according to sorts determined by the application or defaults.

 ----